blair-cannon/tic-tac-toe/pseudocode.md

 TO DO LIST:
-    * switch players
-    * switch between x and o
     * reset game
-    * pull event listeners out of create ?
     * bootstrap ??
+    * title
+    * type in names for each player